Puppy Love Doggie Daycare

 Having constant human companionship overnight also means that if your dog has a health emergency overnight, there will be Pet First Aid and CPR Certified staff available to assist at any time.
 We have an emergency shuttle vehicle available at all hours, and capability to provide transportation to the 24-hour emergency veterinarian.
 Staff are also responsive to emergencies such as fires or tornadoes, and we can move dogs to safety at any time of day.
 These life-saving capabilities set Puppy Love apart by providing the safest boarding experience there is.

 In the morning, Slumber Party Guests awaken refreshed and are fed their breakfasts individually in the feeding room.
-Pet parents may come to pick up their pups in the morning, with early checkout being prior to 8:00 AM on weekdays, or prior to 11:00 AM on weekends.
-Those wanting later pick up times may use an extra day of daycare to cover their spot on the roster.
+Pet parents may come to pick up their pups in the morning when the lobby is open.
+Those wanting later pick up times may use an extra day of daycare to cover their spot on the roster, then get picked up between 3:00 PM – 6:30 PM daily.

 If your schedule prevents you from being able to transport your dog to or from daycare, then we have shuttle transportation service available for those within 3 miles of Puppy Love.